Mekan-Hojayev/Mekan-Hojayev/README.md

 <h3 align="left">Hi!
 My name is Mekan.
 I am a Data Science developer in Skolkovo (Moscow).
 The company is focused on legaltech tasks for law firms.
-In June 2024, I completed my master's degree at the Skolkovo Institute of Science and Technology in Moscow, Russian Federation.I am from Turkmenistan.</h3>
+In June 2024, I completed my master's degree at the Skolkovo Institute of Science and Technology in Moscow, Russian Federation.
+I am from Turkmenistan.</h3>

 ###